Pylons/pyramid/docs/designdefense.rst

 matches first.
 A 404 error is raised.
 This is not what we wanted; it just happened due to the order in which we defined our view functions.

-This is because "Groundhog" routes are added to the routing map in import order, and matched in the same order when a request comes in.
+This is because Groundhog routes are added to the routing map in import order, and matched in the same order when a request comes in.
 Bottle, like Groundhog, as of this writing, matches routes in the order in which they're defined at Python execution time.
 Flask, on the other hand, does not order